AnandSheel/Vrinda-Store-Sales-Analysis-2022/README.md

 # DASHBOARD

 With all our tables and charts created, we can proceed to group all of them.
 To do this, we create another sheet and name it ‘Dashboard’.
 Copy and paste all our charts into this sheet.
 This is the finished look of the project and what I’ll share with the stakeholders.
 I also added 3 slicers to help navigate and show metrics for each sub-category (Month, Channel, Category).
 Connect the slicers to the dashboard and this is the final look.

 ![Screenshot 2023-12-04 184546](https://github.com/AnandSheel/Vrinda-Store-Sales-Analysis-2022/assets/149947209/e4b01ca3-dba4-41bf-8862-566608ae9500)

 # INSIGHTS

-From my findings, Women were our major buyers with 65% more than men.
-The age group representing the Adults (30 and above) were our major buyers also.
-Our products sold well on the Amazon, Flipkart, and Myntra channels with Maharashtra as the top selling state.
+From my findings, Women are more likely to buy compared to men with ~65%.
+The age group representing the Adults (30-49 yrs) are major buyers.
+Products sold well on the Amazon, Flipkart, and Myntra channels with Maharashtra, Karnataka, and Uttar Pradesh as the top selling states.
 Most orders were delivered, so our delivery channel is meant to be kept the same at the moment.

 Although a lot of good reports were made, to generate more sales we would have to appeal to the Male Gender.
 This would be from the choice of dressings sold.
 In 2022, most of our goods were women’s items of clothing.
 In 2023, we should put more sections up for the Males, and also run advertisements to let them know we’ve heard them.

 Also, Senior citizens seem not to like most of our products, this may be due to them not being able to use our website/platform to order and shop for goods.
 A simple introductory guide for users using our platform would be useful.
-Ads and Coupon codes could also be used to generate sales for all age sectors.
+Ads, Coupon codes, and offers can also be used to generate sales for all age sectors.